-Since NCM Inc.'s February 2007 IPO, NCM LLC's founding members have added approximately 2,500 net new screens to our network and 26 network affiliates have been added with approximately 2,900 screens.
-During 2012, we added several new network affiliate theatres circuits to our national network including: Cinema Supply, Incorporated, Dickinson Theatres, Inc., Far Away Entertainment, King Theatres Circuit LLC, Star Cinema Grill, Texas Cinemas, Corp., O'Neil Entertainment Group, United Entertainment Corp, Fairchild Cinemas, Inc., Loeks Theatres, Inc. (Celebration!
-Cinema), Kerasotes ICON Theatres and Rocky Mountain Cinemas, Inc. d.b.a.
-Aurora Cinema Grill, and during the fourth quarter of 2012 and the first quarter of 2013 we have contracted to add HM Theaters, Inc. and Marquee Cinemas, Inc., both of which will join our advertising network in early 2013.
-In total, these contracted new affiliate theatres that have joined our network during 2012 and early 2013 are expected to add approximately 25 million new attendees on a full-year pro-forma basis, which we expect will result in approximately 350 million new salable national advertising impressions (assuming 14 national advertising units of 30 seconds each).
-Our sales force integrates these additional impressions into the advertising sales process as they are added to our network and thus these attendees will provide the opportunity to expand our revenue, operating income and cash flow in 2013 and beyond.
-We believe that the continued growth of our network will expand our national reach and geographic coverage to strengthen our selling proposition and competitive positioning versus television, online, mobile and other national, regional and local video advertising platforms.
+Since NCM Inc.'s February 2007 IPO, NCM LLC's founding members have added approximately 3,500 net new screens and 33 network affiliates have been added to our network with approximately 2,400 screens.
+During 2013 and thus far in 2014, we added seven new affiliate theatre circuits (with 303 screens) to our national network.
+In total, these contracted new affiliate theatres are expected to add approximately 8 million new attendees on a full-year pro-forma basis, which we expect will result in approximately 118 million new salable national advertising impressions (assuming 14 national advertising units of 30 seconds each).
+Our sales force integrates these additional impressions into the advertising sales process as they are added to our network and thus these attendees will provide the opportunity to expand our revenue, operating income and cash flow.
+We believe that the continued growth of our network will expand our national reach and geographic coverage to strengthen our selling proposition and competitive positioning versus other national and local video and other advertising platforms.